sagar-sangani/basics_of_dart/README.md

 ## `Note`
  - If any of the above condition becomes false then program execution will be stop there and given the error message

+# Exclamation`!` mark
+ - Use it only if you are absolutely sure that the value will never be null